r0fls/swiftstats/README.md

     git clone https://github.com/r0fls/swiftstats.git

 Then open the project (top level directory for the entire repo) in Xcode.
 The repo includes a playground, which has all of the examples from the unit tests.
-You can run the unit tests by opening a terminal, changing to the directory of the repo, and typing:
+You can run the unit tests in Xcode, or by opening a terminal, changing to the directory of the repo, and typing:

     xcodebuild test -scheme SwiftStats